MartinBranns/Meta_Data_Analyst_Pet_Store_task/README.md

 - How do total sales look when separated into each product category?
 - What are the peak sales periods?

 I created an additional column titled 'Sales' which contained the simple formula (Price * Quantity) for every row, in order to show the transaction price for every product.
+Once that was completed I moved over to Tableau in order to both perform exploratory analysis of the data, and to be able to create a dashboard that can be accessible to employees of the company who wish to answer similar questions like the example questions I provided above.
+I created three graphs in order to be able to answer the questions I had, namely two pie charts and a line chart.

+The first pie chart is a simple pie chart with two components n

 ### Data Analysis
 (Include Code)